Home » Blog » Website Management » How to Enable WordPress Maintenance Mode on Your Website

 How to activate: Go to your plugins, find WP Maintenance mode and choose Settings.
 On Status choose Activated and click Save settings to put the website in maintenance mode.

 Now your visitors will not be able to enter the website and will land on a maintenance page.
-This page, however, has a quite a generic look which you can personalize.
+This page, however, has quite a generic look that you can personalize.

 How to customize: To start customizing the design, switch to the Design tab in the plugin’s settings.
 Here you can change the text and customize the background by either uploading an image or choosing a predefined one.